-- First and foremost is the Archway Cafe (also known as the NWU Coffee House) located in the lower level of the Story Student Center.
+- The Archway Cafe (also known as the NWU Coffee House) located in the lower level of the Story Student Center.

-- Two lounges with large screen TVs are also located in the Story Student Center near the Archway Cafe.
+- A lounge with a large screen TV is also located in the Story Student Center near the Archway Cafe.

-- Lounges, providing comfortable places for students to study or just hang out, are also located in the Great Hall, Smith-Curtis, Weary Center and most academic buildings.
+- Additional lounges, providing comfortable places for students to study or just hang out, are also located in Great Hall, Smith-Curtis, Weary Center and most academic buildings.